Getting Started With OCaml

 Mem_store.of_branch repo name

-Modifying the store
+Modifying the Store

 Now you can begin to interact with the store using get and set.